eat . play . learn

 Click to view our timeline outlining the life of the house and how it has evolved over the Centuries.

-Please call to check availability.
+Our House Tours start on Wednesday 20th March 2019 and run every Wednesday and Sunday until October.
 Visitors are asked to be ready in the Courtyard from 2.15pm and the Tours start at 2.30pm prompt and last about an hour.

 Adults - £5 each, 5-18 years - £3.50, Under 5 years - Free.